pavel-mironchik/fastai/README.md

 - Open an issue or PR if you discover improvements—the framework keeps evolving through real-world use.
 - Know when to scale up: Fast AI is intentionally lightweight.
 If your work grows into multi-team, multi-service programs with large release trains, switch to a heavier framework (or bespoke automation) that matches the new complexity.
 Two popular next steps are [Spec Kit](https://github.com/github/spec-kit) for full spec-driven development (briefs, specs, test flow) and [BMAD Method](https://github.com/bmad-code-org/BMAD-METHOD) when you need a multi-agent, workflow-rich system with built-in orchestration.

 Happy shipping!
-Let the brief → plan → execute cadence help you deliver fast, consistent results.***
+Let the BRIEF → PLAN → EXECUTE cadence help you deliver fast, consistent results.